Debra Richtmeyer

-Debra Richtmeyer is an American classical saxophonist born June 19, 1957, in Lansing, Michigan.
+Debra Richtmeyer (born June 19, 1957) is an American classical saxophonist.

-Richtmeyer earned her B.M.E. and M.M. at Northwestern University, where she studied with Frederick L. Hemke.
-She is Professor of Saxophone at the University of Illinois at Urbana-Champaign where she has served since 1991.
+Born in Lansing, Michigan, Richtmeyer earned her B.M.E. and M.M. at Northwestern University, where she studied with Frederick L. Hemke.
+She is professor of saxophone at the University of Illinois Urbana-Champaign where she has served since 1991.
 Prior to her appointment at the University of Illinois, she served as saxophone professor at the University of North Texas College of Music from 1981 to 1991 and at the Lawrence University Conservatory of Music from 1980 to 1981.

 Richtmeyer is an Honorary Life Member and past president of the North American Saxophone Alliance.
 In 1997 she became the first woman to perform as a concerto soloist with orchestra at a World Saxophone Congress, and in 2009 the first woman to teach a master class at the congress.
 Richtmeyer is a Selmer Paris saxophone artist.

-A renowned pedagogue, Richtmeyer received the University of Illinois 2002 Campus Award for Excellence in Graduate and Professional Teaching and the University of Illinois College of Fine and Applied Arts 1997 Faculty Excellence in Teaching Award.
-She has adjudicated national and international competitions, including the Fischoff National Chamber Music Competition, the North American Saxophone Alliance National Solo Competition and the Jean-Marie Londeix International Saxophone Competition held in Bangkok, Thailand.
-Her students have won national and international prizes and perform and teach throughout the United States and in Europe and Asia.

 Richtmeyer was saxophonist with the Dallas Symphony Orchestra in performances and recordings from 1981 to 1991 and has performed with ensembles such as the St. Louis Symphony Orchestra, the U.S. Navy Band, the Indianapolis Chamber Symphony, the Scottish Chamber Orchestra, the Slovak Radio Orchestra and the Zlin Philharmonic.
 She has performed as soloist and given master classes throughout North America and Europe and in Thailand and China.
-She has had numerous compositions written for her.